John-Abbott-College/6P3-Notes/wk7/iot-protocols.md

 > **A cloud service is an example of a client**.
 >
-> It connects to the broker and subscribe to all the telemetry messages and publish commands either to specific devices, or to groups of devices.
+> It connects to the broker and subscribes to all the telemetry messages and publishes commands either to specific devices, or to groups of devices.

 The client performs two operations: